Here for You, Every Step of the Way

 How do I receive palliative care services?

-Anyone who is admitted to a CHI Franciscan hospital can request a palliative care consult through their care team.
+Anyone who is admitted to a Virginia Mason Franciscan Health hospital can request a palliative care consult through their care team.
 Our care is available wherever it’s needed: the comfort of your own home or in the hospital.

 What is hospice care?

 Hospice care is medical care and support services that can provide comfort for people with cancer that have exhausted treatment options.
-The experienced hospice team at CHI Franciscan offers a complete range of services to provide relief from symptoms and give end-of-life support.
+The experienced hospice team at Virginia Mason Franciscan Health offers a complete range of services to provide relief from symptoms and give end-of-life support.

 When is it time for hospice?